 Additionally, our attorney will help you by drafting and reviewing contracts and provide you with practical analysis in making sound business decisions.
 If you need support in developing contracts or agreements concerning your employees and independent contractors, our lawyer can help.

 As your business changes, we can also assist you through these transitions by facilitating buy-sell arrangements, stock or ownership transfers, succession plans, and dissolutions.

 - The first step in starting a business in Texas is to choose the type of entity that is best for your situation.
-The lawyers at Maverick Law can help you create a Texas corporation (either a C Corporation or an S Corporation), a limited liability company (LLC), a general or limited partnership, or a professional entity (professional corporation or a professional association)
+Maverick Law can help you create a Texas corporation (either a C Corporation or an S Corporation), a limited liability company (LLC), a general or limited partnership, or a professional entity (professional corporation or a professional association)

 - We will file the necessary documents with the Texas Secretary of State in order to establish you company.
 Filing the documents with the Texas Secretary of State normally takes 2-3 weeks; however, it can be expedited so your company can be created in less than 1 week.

 - Once your company has been formed, you will need to obtain a Federal Tax Identification Number using the IRS SS4 Application for Employer Identification Number (EIN).
 The EIN will help you open your company bank account and is required for your various tax documents.
 The SS4 application can be found here.

 - Your company will need to maintain annual minutes as well as special minutes to keep track of the actions of the company.
 We can prepare forms for you to keep track of your company minutes.